 Guidelines and user rules for Securitas Workplace

-Workplace allows you to be in direct contact with your colleagues around the clock, but don't expect that everyone will answer you immediately.
+Workplace brings the world close together and allows you to be in direct contact with your colleagues around the clock, but don’t expect that everyone will answer you immediately.

-Much like other social contexts, you'll get the most out of things by being polite and accommodating.
-If you wouldn't say or do it in the break room, don't say or do it in Workplace.
-Everyone is responsible for maintaining a civil tone in the groups and discussions.
+Much like other social contexts, you will get the most out of things by being polite and accommodating.
+If you would not say or do it in the break room or at the coffee corner, don’t say or do it on Workplace.
+Everyone is responsible for maintaining a civil, constructive and productive tone in the groups and discussions.
+Always connect with respect.

 - Be personable in your communication, but remember the difference between personal and private.